quaylas/qs.readmemaker.wk9/README.md

 A simple command line application using Node.js to generate a polished README.md file based on user inputs.
 Users are prompted for appropriate details via the Inquirer module and a markdown file is written to the 'dist' folder, which contains an exampleOutput.md file for reference.

+You can view a demo of this application [here](https://drive.google.com/file/d/1GDTmYBXHrjHbyCPfyn5ocqPdAeQfYSHK/view).

 Table of Contents
 * [User Story and Acceptance Criteria](#user-story-and-acceptance-criteria)
 * [Key Features](#key-features)